The ultimate Cairns to Mackay road trip

 ● Become a gold digger.
 When people say something is “pure gold”, they usually mean it's pretty good.
 But when Dan Healaar says that, he has literally struck gold.
 On a Golden Prospecting Tour you can too!
 Dan provides the equipment, the sites and know-how.
 You bring the enthusiasm and you might go home with a nugget or two.

 ● Fly high over the hinterland with Bush Heli-Services.
 It’s the best way to get the lay of the land and see what’s at the top of the Peak Ranges – without having to hike.
-You can see for hundreds of kilometres, incuding Lord’s Table Mountain, Wolfgang Peak, and the local coal mine, where we recommend you stay at Theresa Creek Dam campsite.
+You can see for hundreds of kilometres, including Lord’s Table Mountain, Wolfgang Peak, and the local coal mine, where we recommend you stay at Theresa Creek Dam campsite.
 It’s a popular spot for swimming, boating and fishing about 22km from Clermont.

 The return journey from Mackay to Cairns follows the Bruce Highway straight back up the east coast.
 Here’s your chance to stop at the places you missed on the way down or to revisit the ones you really loved.